ObjSal/bitcoin-for-raspberry-pi/README.md

 * Install something like `Fail2Ban` to scan logs and ban IP addresses conducting too many failed login attempts.
 * Run the bitcoind service as a non-root user.
 * Create a service to autostart bitcoind on reboot.
+  * For convenience, download the `bitcoind.service` file in this repository and copy this file to `/etc/systemd/system/`
+  * Run `$ sudo systemctl enable bitcoind` to enable it.
+  * Run `$ sudo systemctl start bitcoind` to start it.